 - Show your love.
 Remember to praise your child.
 Give him or her your unconditional love and support.
 Set aside time each day to play, read or simply sit with your child.

 - Create a routine.
 Structure — such as regularly scheduled meals and bedtimes — helps your child know what to expect.

 - Find quality child care.
 If you need regular child care, look for a qualified caregiver who can provide stimulation in a safe environment.
 Don't rely on an older child as your only baby sitter.
 Be careful about asking a new friend or partner to watch your child.

 - Set limits.
 Explain house rules and expectations to your child — such as speaking respectfully — and enforce them.
 Work with other caregivers in your child's life to provide consistent discipline.
 Consider re-evaluating certain limits, such as your child's screen time, when he or she shows the ability to accept more responsibility.

 - Don't feel guilty.
-Don't blame yourself or spoil your child to try to make up for being a single parent.
+Don't blame yourself or spoil your child to make up for being a single parent.

 - Take care of yourself.
 Include physical activity in your daily routine, eat a healthy diet and get plenty of sleep.
 Arrange time to do activities you enjoy alone or with friends.
 Give yourself a "timeout" by arranging for child care at least a few hours a week.

 - Stay positive.
 It's OK to be honest with your child if you're having a difficult time, but remind him or her that things will get better.
 Give your child an age-appropriate level of responsibility rather than expecting him or her to behave like a "little adult."
 Keep your sense of humor when dealing with everyday challenges.